 - d.
-Mariners holding an STCW endorsement as Chief Mate valid for service on offshore supply vessels of Less Than 3,000 GT who are raising the grade of their endorsement to Master on Vessels of 3,000 GT or More Limited to Service on OSVs for the same route will not be required to submit management level assessments, and will not need additional training other than the following (if not completed previously): - 1) Leadership and Managerial Skills (46 CFR 11.311 (a)(3)(iv)) - 2) ECDIS, to be valid for vessels with this equipment (46 CFR 11.311(a)(3)(vii)); - 3) ARPA, to be valid for vessels with this equipment (46 CFR 11.311(a)(3)(viii)); - 4) GMDSS, to be valid for vessels with this equipment (46 CFR 11.311(a)(3)(ix)). - e.
+Mariners holding an STCW endorsement as Chief Mate valid for service on offshore supply vessels of Less Than 3,000 GT who are raising the grade of their endorsement to Master on Vessels of Less Than 3,000 GT Limited to Service on OSVs for the same route will not be required to submit management level assessments, and will not need additional training other than the following (if not completed previously): - 1) Leadership and Managerial Skills (46 CFR 11.311 (a)(3)(iv)); - 2) ECDIS, to be valid for vessels with this equipment (46 CFR 11.311(a)(3)(vii)); - 3) ARPA, to be valid for vessels with this equipment (46 CFR 11.311(a)(3)(viii)); - 4) GMDSS, to be valid for vessels with this equipment (46 CFR 11.311(a)(3)(ix)) - e.
 Operational-level training and assessments are not required if the mariner holds or has previously held any STCW 95 endorsement as Officer in Charge of a Navigational Watch (OICNW) valid on vessels of 500 GT or more (46 CFR 11.301(g)(4)).
 Mariners who have not held an STCW endorsement as OICNW for 500 GT or More issued after 1997 must also meet the requirements for qualification as OICNW.

 - a.
 As is specified in 46 CFR 11.491(b), mariners who hold endorsements as Master (OSV) for not more than 500 GRT/3,000 GT based on the statutory limits on OSVs before October 15, 2010, will have the GRT of their endorsements increased to 1,600 GRT on their next credential transaction. - b.
 Mariners who hold STCW endorsements as Master limited to near coastal domestic voyages will have the limitation to domestic voyages removed on their next credential transaction.
 The limitation to near coastal waters will remain, unless the mariner meets all requirements to increase the scope of the endorsement from near coastal waters to oceans.
 The limitation to service on OSVs will also remain, unless the mariner meets the requirements for an endorsement that is not trade-restricted. - c.
-To remove a trade restriction from an STCW endorsement as Master limited to OSVs of less than 3,000 GT mariners must meet all requirements for an STCW endorsement as Master of Vessels of 500 GT or More and Less Than 3,000 GT in 46 CFR 11.311 that were not met previously.
+Mariners who began their service or training before March 24, 2014, may continue to qualify under previous regulations and policy for a national officer endorsement as Master (OSV) of Less Than 1,600 GRT/3,000 GT Near Coastal until March 24, 2019, provided that they hold a national endorsement as Master Less Than 500 GRT based on service and/or training that began before March 24, 2014.
+No further service, examination or training is required. - d.
+To remove a trade restriction from an STCW endorsement as Master limited to OSVs of less than 3,000 GT mariners must meet all requirements for an STCW endorsement as Master of

+Vessels of 500 GT or More and Less Than 3,000 GT in 46 CFR 11.311 that were not met previously.